GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 # High-Level DIRA Process

 The DIRA process begins when a new application or system is identified or a time-driven or event-driven reassessment is triggered.
-Once it is determined that a DIRA is needed, application data is identified, collected, and analyzed to determine the assurance levels, and produce a Digital Identity Assessment Statement (DIAS), as shown in Figure 1.
+Once it is determined that a DIRA is needed, application data is identified, collected, and analyzed to determine the assurance levels and produce a Digital Identity Assessment Statement (DIAS), as shown in Figure 1.

 [![This is a circle figure with five steps.
 The DIRA process starts at the top of the circle when a new application or system is identified or when a time or event-based reassessment is triggered.
 Step 1 is Identify User, Transactions, and Roles.
 Step 2 is Identify Risks and Assurance Levels.
 Step 3 is Determine Steps to Meet Assurance Levels.
 Step 4 is Finalize Digital Identify  Assessment Statement.
 Step 5 is Reassess.
 Return back to Step 1 based on new application or event trigger.]({{site.baseurl}}/assets/playbooks/DIRAFigure1.png)]({{site.baseurl}}/assets/playbooks/DIRAFigure1.png){:target="_blank"}{:rel="noopener noreferrer"}

 <p align="center"><b>Figure 1: Example DIRA Process</b></p>

 A high-level DIRA process includes five steps:
-1)	Identify Users, Transactions, and Roles
+1)	Identify Users, Transactions, and Roles(#step-1-identify-users-transactions-and-roles)
-2)	Identify Risks and Assurance Levels
+2)	Identify Risks and Assurance Levels(#step-2-identify-risks-and-assurance-levels)
-3)	Determine Steps to Meet Assurance Levels
+3)	Determine Steps to Meet Assurance Levels(#step-3-determine-steps-to-meet-assurance-levels)
-4)	Finalize Digital Identity Assessment Statement
+4)	Finalize Digital Identity Assessment Statement(#step-4-finalize-digital-identity-acceptance-statement)
-5)	Reassess
+5)	Reassess(#step-5-reassess)

 ## Step 1.
 Identify Users, Transactions, and Roles